 It is a 2-hour 15-minute test divided into two sections – MCQs and Essay.

-Section A is designed as a computerized MCQ based exam consisting of 42 questions.
+Section A is designed as a computerised MCQ based exam consisting of 42 questions.
 Students are given 95 minutes to answer these questions which are based on passages of text (dilemmas) and a mark out of 42, referred to as the LNAT score, is awarded.
-This section is designed to assess the ability to grasp arguments and recognize key issues, trace relevant material proficiently and conceptualize.
+This section is designed to assess the ability to grasp arguments and recognize key issues, trace relevant material proficiently and conceptualise.

 The second section gives 40 minutes to write an essay from a list of 3 proposed subjects.
 These essays are checked by tutors of the college you are applying to and the mark is taken into account as part of the selection process.
 The essay gives an opportunity to construct, present and conclude an intellectually reasoned, persuasive and balanced argument around the chosen topic, a top skill for any Law aspirant.

 Students are given a number of articles to read in the multiple choice part, along with questions to answer (and each question comes with 5 possible answers to choose from).
 The LNAT test questions are analytical and may ask students to identify the writers’ assertions, views, and criticisms, or to determine which of the five statements can or cannot be confirmed, which are assertions of fact, which are opinions, or what has been suggested.